Sanprime/Firefighting-robot/README.md

 # Firefighting-robot
-Navigates a maze and puts out a candle
+Navigates a maze and puts out a candle.
+Tested when uploaded onto Arduino UNO chip.